passy/tube-trains-bot/README.md

 # tube-bot-fulfillment

-Fulfilment for an `api.ai`-powered Google Actions bot / integration that will - at some undetermined point in the future - answer you stuff about Tube departures through your Google Home, or Google Assistant or whatever Google offers at that point.
+Fulfilment for an [api.ai](https://api.ai/)-powered [Actions on Google](https://developers.google.com/actions/) integration that provides live departure times through a Google Home.

 ## Building and Testing

-This is just something I'm hacking together, so there'll be mostly manual testing.
+Automated testing is limited at this point, types have provided sufficient help so far.

+Some limited test fixtures are available for manual testing:

 ```
 stack build